seinecle/blog/_posts/2026-01-04-from-netbeans-to-claude-code.md

 5. But wait: why keep Jakarta MVC at all?
 If it's mainly for session management, does that justify an entire framework?
 I could learn via ChatGPT how to manage sessions directly in Javalin (CSRF and all).
 6. I ended up removing Jakarta EE entirely and using Javalin end-to-end for the backend.

-# November 2025: the tipping point
+# November 2025: Cursor, the tipping point
 At this stage, I was no longer relying on JSF or Jakarta EE: a break from 15 years of habits!
 I now depended heavily on copy-pasting code into ChatGPT or Gemini for advice, and for full rewrites from Jakarta EE logic to Javalin.

 It became so impractical.
 I was zipping entire source folders just to give enough context to a conversational interface. **It worked**, but it was silly.